-Although Scottsdale Arts facilities remain closed due to the COVID-19 pandemic, outdoor public art is still an accessible and safe (when proper social distancing measures are followed) way to experience creativity and beauty.
+Outdoor public art is an accessible way to experience creativity and beauty.
 With that in mind, we’ve organized three driving tours of outdoor public art in Scottsdale, separated into three regions: north, central, and south.

 You can find the previously published routes here for north Scottsdale and central Scottsdale.
 This week we continue with a south Scottsdale route, primarily including artworks located south of Camelback Road, though some close to Camelback were previously included in the central route.

-While the list below does not include all of the artworks in this region, it does feature most of the pieces that can be seen from the road or those located outside that can safely be viewed up close while social distancing and wearing masks or cloth face coverings.
+While the list below does not include all of the artworks in this region, it does feature most of the pieces that can be seen from the road or easily accessed from nearby parking.

 This tour has been arranged in a semi-spiral route.
 For an interactive map of the all the public art in Scottsdale, visit ScottsdalePublicArt.org and scroll down to the map.
 The map does not show this exact route, but it can be used as a guide or for creating your own tour.
 It also includes clickable icons that will take you to informational pages about each of the public artworks, though each of those links is also available below.